jakesco/arch-installer/README.md

 # arch-installer

-> This project is no longer supported.
-Use the official [archinstall](https://wiki.archlinux.org/title/Archinstall).
+A bash script to install Arch Linux with encrypted drive, zram swap, and systemd-boot.

-A bash script to install Arch Linux
+Boot to a live image and simply follow the prompts in `arch-installer.sh`.